wp-plugins/rsvpmaker/README.txt

 * Added ability to set RSVP start date as well as deadline for RSVPs
 * If signing up workers or volunteers for specific timeslots, you can now specify the duration of the timeslots in one-hour increments
 * Cleaned up Event Dates, RSVP Options box in editor, moving less commonly used parameters to the bottom.
-* Added a Tweak Permalinks setting (a hack for a few users who have reported "page not found" errors, possibly because some other plugin is overwriting the RSVPmaker rewrite rules).
+* Added a Tweak Permalinks setting (a hack for a few users who have reported "page not found" errors, possibly because some other plugin is overwriting the RSVPMaker rewrite rules).
 * Tested with WP 3.1 release candidate

 = 0.7.6 =